lenardrommel/laplax/docs/reference/curv.md

 ## Curvature estimators/approximations

-For both curvature-vector products, the following methods are supported for approximating the curvature and transforming it into a weight space covariance matrix-vector product:
+For both curvature-vector products, the following methods are supported for approximating and transforming them into a weight space covariance matrix-vector product:

-- `CurvApprox.FULL` densifies the curvature-vector product into a full matrix.
+- `CurvApprox.FULL` denses the curvature-vector product into a full matrix.
 The posterior function is then given by

     $$
     (\tau, \mathcal{C}) \mapsto \left[ v \mapsto \left(\textbf{Curv}(\mathcal{C}) + \tau I \right)^{-1} v \right].